 The “Childhood Favourites” gallery feature toys that everyone is familiar with like board games, teddy bears, and toy cars from when they actually were sold in matchboxes.
 The “Collectables” gallery features some of the oldest toys (e.g. 100 year old handmade dolls) as well as some of the most recent (e.g. Beatles’ wigs).
 The cut-off period for inclusion in Mint Museum’s collection seems to be the 1970s, so many iconic toys from my ‘80s childhood were conspicuously absent.

-To keep the irreplaceable toys in mint condition, the museum is completely windowless and flash photography is not allowed.
+To keep the irreplaceable toys in mint condition, the museum is completely windowless and flash photography is not allowed — the lighting is so dim in places we struggled to make much of some of the displays.
 Including all the time spent fussing with my camera settings, it took me about an hour to go through the museum.
 With admission costing S$15 for an adult it isn’t particularly great value, but that’s the whole point of a niche museum –- it doesn’t appeal to everyone.
 However, if the thought of an first-edition Batmobile toy in an unopened box excites you, or you want to see something truly one-of-a-kind, the Mint Museum of Toys is worth every penny.